Cataract surgery: Uses

-Cataract surgery is the most common application of lens removal surgery, and is usually associated with lens replacement.
-It is used to remove the natural lens of the eye when it has developed a cataract, a cloudy area in the lens that causes visual impairment.
+Cataract surgery is used to remove the natural lens of the eye when it has developed a cataract, (a cloudy area in the lens that causes visual impairment).
 Cataracts usually develop slowly and can affect one or both eyes.
 Early symptoms may include faded colours, blurred or double vision, halos around lights, sensitivity to glare from bright lights, and night blindness.
-Total blindness is the end result.
+Blindness can be the end result.
 The procedure is normally elective, but lens removal may be part of trauma surgery in cases where the eye is severely injured.
-The lens is usually replaced by an intraocular implant when this is reasonably practicable, as removal of the lens also removes the ability of the eye to focus at any distance.
+The lens is usually replaced by an intraocular implant when this is reasonably practicable, as removal of the lens also removes the ability of the eye to focus at from one distance to another.

 Cataracts most commonly occur due to aging, but may also be caused by trauma or radiation exposure, be present since birth, or may develop as a complication of eye surgery intended to solve other health problems.
 Cataracts form when clumps of proteins or yellow-brown pigment accumulate in the lens, which reduces transmission of light to the retina at the back of the eye.
 Cataracts can be diagnosed via an eye examination.

 Early symptoms of cataract may be improved by wearing appropriate glasses; if this does not help, cataract surgery is the only effective treatment.
 Surgery with implants generally results in better vision and an improved quality of life: however, the procedure is not readily available in many countries.